IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Configuring Programs

 Programs represent a mandate for the application as provided by the steering committee for using Primero.
 As such, Site Administrators should never configure or edit Programs and Modules without approval and assistance.
 An example of a program is child protection work within certain zones of a particular refugee camp.
-In Release 1.0 of Primero, the program configuration only provides descriptive information about the application’s mission.
+In the current release, the program configuration only provides descriptive information about the application’s mission.
 While the Program does not currently impact application behavior or configuration, it could in future releases.
 In the default configuration of Primero, there is one program, Primero, it should not be edited or deleted.

 To add Programs, with the understanding that this will have no impact and should be done with caution and guidance, follow these steps: